Can You Recycle Asbestos Short Answer: Yes

 Why is Asbestos Difficult to Recycle?

-Each of these types of asbestos were used as building materials for decades, before it became public knowledge that asbestos can cause deadly diseases like mesothelioma.
+Each of these types of asbestos was used as building materials for decades before it was known to cause deadly diseases like mesothelioma.

 Because asbestos is so dangerous to handle due to the risk of exposure, asbestos recycling is a risky process.
 Asbestos can’t be dumped at general waste disposal sites like other types of waste.